 - Military Maverick / Ragtag Bunch of Misfits: The penal soldiers often fit this trope in various ways, as do some of the people they meet.

 - Mood Whiplash: Drunken parties are often interrupted by the enemy attacking and the celebrants suddenly dying in brutal ways.

 - The Movie: Wheels Of Terror (AKA The Misfit Brigade) was made in 1988 with American actors.
-Has some good scenes, but not regarded by fans as having the quality as Cross of Iron or Stalingrad.
+Has some good scenes, but not regarded by fans as having the quality of Cross of Iron or Stalingrad.

 - Nazi Germany: Who they're ostensibly fighting for, no matter how unenthusiastic or cynical they are about the cause.

 - Nice Hat: Porta's top hat and Tiny's grey bowler.

 - Obfuscating Stupidity: Porta is a master at this.
 And while Tiny is stupid, he uses the technique quite successfully during his one-man war with Hauptmann von Pader in The Bloody Road to Death.